Professional Education

 (talk topic: Burnout)

-• "You're talk last year was AWESOME!"
+• "Your talk last year was AWESOME!"

 • "OMG!
 It's you!
-We were just saying your talk was the ONE talk that made coming her totally worth it!
+We were just saying your talk was the ONE talk that made coming here totally worth it!
 It was so amazing and it really empowered us to keep doing the neurodivergent-affirming things we're doing, even when we feel like we're the 'crazy' ones."